What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Permission for some families

-If your family has had involvement with children's services, you may need the local authority's permission before you can home educate.
+If your family has had involvement with children's services, you may need the local authority's permission before you can home educate once the relevant sections start.

 - Applies if your child has a current Child Protection Plan